jpreiss/smoothener/README.md

 Wherever possible, computational bottlenecks are parallelized.
 Multiple CPU cores up to the number of robots will show a large benefit.

+## acknowledgements

+This work originated as a project in [Nora Ayanian](http://www-bcf.usc.edu/~ayanian/)'s course *Coordinated Mobile Robotics* at USC in Fall 2016.

+Ongoing development has been a collaboration with [Wolfgang Hönig](https://github.com/whoenig) who provided the discrete graph planning front end and contributed to debugging and experiments.

+The method builds upon [Sarah Tang](http://www.seas.upenn.edu/~sytang/)'s IROS 2016 [paper](http://www.seas.upenn.edu/~sytang/docs/2016IROS.pdf).

+The project name is from [Anna Lukina](http://logic-cs.at/phd/students/anna-lukina/).